annashipman/annashipman.github.io/_posts/2021-01-01-mod-wsgi-hello-world.md

 The [docs](https://modwsgi.readthedocs.io/en/develop/getting-started.html) say that you shouldn't attempt to use an app dependent on a framework like Django until you've got a basic 'Hello World' app running first, which will validate that "you at least understand the basics of configuring Apache."

-That's kind of patroning; I do *at least* understand the basics of configuring Apache, but it seems this "simple to use" (their words, of course) module needs a bit more explanation.
+That's kind of patronising; I do *at least* understand the basics of configuring Apache, but it seems this "simple to use" (their words, of course) module needs a bit more explanation.

 Unfortunately, their ["Quick configuration guide"](https://modwsgi.readthedocs.io/en/develop/user-guides/quick-configuration-guide.html) was anything but, so here's a better one.